Guidance

 • continue with the application

-• wait for UKVI to return the certificate
+• wait for UKVI to update their systems before continuing with the application

-3. Add an alert on AMS or DAP to the application for the next working day to notify the examiner.
+3. Add an alert on DAP to the application for the next working day to notify the examiner.

-If the details on UKVI systems do not match the details on the certificate and you need to contact UKVI, the application must be dealt with in AMS.
-You, the AMS examiner, must email the Support team in UKVI to ask them to confirm the correct details.
+If the details on UKVI systems do not match the details on the certificate and you need to contact UKVI you, the examiner, must:

-1. Complete the querying a nationality certificate with UKVI form explaining the error found.
+1. Complete the Querying a nationality certificate with UKVI form explaining the error found.
+You must include the customer’s full name and address on the form.

 • Home Office reference number

-3. Email the form to UKVI to confirm the correct details.
+3. Email the form to the Reroll chase up mailbox to confirm the correct details.

-4. Add a case note to record what you have done.
+4. Put the application on hold and add a case note to record what you have done.

 6. Add a case note to record UKVI’s response and scan the form onto the application as a permanent record.